 The type of stroke must be determined.
 Ischemic strokes are caused by a blocked artery in the brain.
 A ruptured blood vessel causes a hemorrhagic stroke.
 Treatment for ischemic stroke is different than it is for a hemorrhagic stroke.

 Ischemic strokes may be treated with a clot-busting drug, called tPA (tissue plasminogen activator).
 So, it’s important to receive a correct diagnosis before treatment begins.
-To receive a clot-busting drug treatment such as tPA, a doctor must diagnose your stroke as an ischemic stroke and treat you within 4.5 hours of the onset of symptoms, which usually takes place in the hospital emergency department.
+To receive a clot-busting drug treatment such as tPA, a doctor must diagnose your stroke as an ischemic stroke and treat you within 3 to 4.5 hours of the onset of stroke symptoms.
+This treatment usually takes place in the hospital emergency department.
 If more than 4.5 hours passes, tPA can’t be given.

 In the emergency room, your doctor or stroke emergency team may: